electronicdreamplant/electronicdreamplant.github.io/_france/2026-03-21-location-scouting.md

 We'd signed up for the 3-day CTS transport pass which gave us unlimited travel in and around Strasbourg for €10.20, so it was tram all the way, baby!

+> Strasbourg trams have [personalised announcements](https://www.youtube.com/@zepelink) which turns out to have been an art project called [Vox Populi by Rodolphe Burger](https://haguenau.maxi-flash.com/ma-voix-dans-le-tram-de-strasbourg/), commissioned by the city and designed to turn the commute into a unique sensory experience rather than just a functional announcement.

 But first, it was off to the nearby Patisserie to get in the essentials for breakfast.
 This place was so popular that even with 3 staff people were queued back out into the street.

 ![interior view of two staff in a patisserie with bread an pastries all around](/img/neudorf_patisserie.jpg)